khulnasoft/khulnasoft/schema/README.md

-# Sourcegraph JSON Schemas
+# Khulnasoft JSON Schemas

 [JSON Schema](http://json-schema.org/) is a way to define the structure of a JSON document.
 It enables typechecking and code intelligence on JSON documents.

-Sourcegraph uses the following JSON Schemas:
+Khulnasoft uses the following JSON Schemas:

 - [`settings.schema.json`](./settings.schema.json)
 - [`critical.schema.json`](./critical.schema.json)